rust-lang/rust/src/tools/miri/README.md

 allocations are stored at and the interleaving of concurrently executing threads.
 Sometimes, it can be useful to explore multiple different execution, e.g. to make sure that your code does not depend on incidental "super-alignment" of new allocations and to test different thread interleavings.
-This can be done with the `--many-seeds` flag:
+This can be done with the `-Zmiri-many-seeds` flag:

 ```
-cargo miri test --many-seeds # tries the seeds in 0..64
+MIRIFLAGS="-Zmiri-many-seeds" cargo miri test # tries the seeds in 0..64
-cargo miri test --many-seeds=0..16
+MIRIFLAGS="-Zmiri-many-seeds=0..16" cargo miri test
 ```

-The default of 64 different seeds is quite slow, so you probably want to specify a smaller range.
+The default of 64 different seeds can be quite slow, so you often want to specify a smaller range.

 ### Running Miri on CI